apollo

 Diet & Lifestyle Advise

-• Avoid dairy products such as milk as they may increase mucus production.
-Also, avoid processed or refined foods to have relief from cough.
+• Avoid dairy products such as milk, as they may increase mucus production.
+Also, avoid processed or refined foods to relieve a cough.
 Instead, replace baked foods, fried foods, white bread, white pasta, French fries, sugary desserts, and chips with green leafy vegetables.

-• Drink plenty of fluids to avoid dry throat while you have a cough and loosen mucus.
+• Drink plenty of fluids to avoid a dry throat while you have a cough and loosen mucus.

 • Avoid citrus fruits as they may worsen the cough.
-Eat fruits rich in water content such as pears, watermelon, peaches, and pineapples.
+Eat fruits rich in water content, such as pears, watermelon, peaches, and pineapples.

 Special Advise

-• Do not use DEXTROMETHORPHAN+CHLORPHENAMINE only to make a child sleepy.
+• Do not use Dextromethorphan+chlorphenamine only to make a child sleepy.

 • Contact a doctor if your symptoms do not improve even after 7 days.

-• Contact a doctor immediately if you develop fever, rash, or headaches after taking DEXTROMETHORPHAN+CHLORPHENAMINE.
+• Contact a doctor immediately if you develop fever, rash, or headaches after taking Dextromethorphan+chlorphenamine.

 Patients Concern